SichangHe/resume/resume.md

 Steven wrote a feature-rich web scraper in async Rust for SSO.
 He also helped the team develop its web server using Django in Python.
-He practiced HTML and Tailwindcss for the frontend, Django's Object-Relational Mapping (ORM) for the database, and Git for version management and teamwork.
+He practiced HTML, ECMAScript, and Tailwindcss for the frontend, Django's Object-Relational Mapping (ORM) for the database, and Git for version management and teamwork.

+The scraper had run daily flawlessly since its final deployment.
+It helped the team find 368 broken links on DKU website which Steven reported upstream on March 14, 2022.

 ### Developing and maintaining an Open Source scraper (2022/06 - )